vivid-inc/ash-ra-template/DEVELOP.md

 # Along the path to ART version 1.0 and beyond

 ### Next:
-- `(include)` and `(yield)` -like content inclusion/nesting mechanisms.
-Exemplars of various inclusion & nesting mechanisms.
 - Heavy testing of quote nesting and escaping, delimiter escaping, Clojure reader forms, comments.
-- Explicit support for parallel execution.

 ### Considerations, further out:
 - Declare version 1.0.0 once the community deems the ART feature-complete, reliable, and properly documented.